 Crunches and planks both fall under the ab and core exercise category, but is one of them more effective than the other?
 We asked WeStrive App trainers Phil Catudal, MBA, NASM-CPT and Hailey Andrew for their thoughts.

 What Are Planks?

 Planks are a core exercise that are performed by lying prone on the floor, resting on either your elbows or your wrists and your toes.
 A plank position looks similar to the beginning of a pushup, but your arms are only used for stability’s sake, and there is no bending of the arms involved.
 It’s an isometric exercise, which means that you’re isolating specific muscle groups.
 In this case, those muscles are mostly your core, but planks activate everything from your abs and obliques to your glutes and shoulders.
-Typically the goal of a plank is to hold the position for as long as you can.
+Most experts suggest holding your plank for 10 to 30 seconds.
 When you do this regularly, your muscles strengthen and you're able to hold the plank position for progressively longer.
 While one only needs to stay still to do a plank, there are also numerous variations on the position that involve moving your legs, arms, or both, while in the plank position.

 Benefits of Planks